rootstrap/tech-guides/kotlin/README.md

 Put spaces around binary operators ( a + b ).
 Exception: don't put spaces around the "range to" operator ( 0..i ).
 Do not put spaces around unary operators ( a++ )
-Put spaces between control how keywords ( if , when , for and while ) and the corresponding opening parenthesis.
+Put spaces between control keywords ( if , when , for and while ) and the corresponding opening parenthesis.
 Do not put a space before an opening parenthesis in a primary constructor declaration, method declaration or method call.